ForFather/ForFather/README.md

 - 👀 I’m interested in ...
 Programing and Electronics
 - 🌱 I’m currently learning ...
 Web dev and software dev
 - 💞️ I’m looking to collaborate on ...Something intresting
-- 📫 How to reach me ...This website
+- 📫 How to reach me ...This website or my insta
 - 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ...
 David V.